Popular search terms:

 If you disagree with the proposed modification or modification of your installment agreement, please follow the directions under the section of your notice entitled, “How do you appeal the termination of an installment agreement?”

-You may represent yourself in CAP proceedings or you may be represented by an attorney, certified public accountant, or a person enrolled to practice before the IRS.
+You may represent yourself or you may be represented by an attorney, certified public accountant, or a person enrolled to practice before the IRS.
 Also, you may be represented by a member of your immediate family, or in the case of a business, by regular full-time employees, general partners, or bona fide officers.
 If you want your representative to contact the IRS or appear without you and to receive and inspect confidential material, you must file a properly completed Form 2848 (no earlier than 10/2011 revision), Power of Attorney and Declaration of Representative.

 Under CAP, Appeals does not consider alternatives to the issue under appeal, nor will it consider the existence or amount of your tax liability, but solely determines the appropriateness of the issue under appeal.
 Appeals’ administrative decisions are final and there is no right to judicial review in court if you disagree with the decision.
 If your issue is not resolved through CAP you can explore “I Need Help Resolving My Balance Due” on the TAS website.